• Skip to primary navigation

 Besides eggs, you can tend ducks for meat, slug, and bug control.

-So, some popular meat breeds are Pekin duck, Moulard Duck, and Muscovy duck, which can offer tasty, earthly, gamey, and vitamin-rich meat.
+So, some popular duck breeds are Pekin duck, Moulard Duck, and Muscovy duck, which can offer tasty, earthy, gamey, and vitamin-rich meat.

-They are excellent foragers which can hunt and eat mosquitoes, ants, spiders, and grasshoppers.
+They are excellent foragers that can hunt and eat mosquitoes, ants, spiders, and grasshoppers.

 As ducks don’t roost or nest off the ground, you need to provide enough floor space and a ground-nesting place.